itmattersprin/itmattersprin.github.io/index.md

 # {{ site.title}}
 ## {{ site.subtitle}}

-The goal of the IT-Matters is the development and the experimentation of a novel methodology for the specification, implementation and validation of trustworthy [smart systems](description/smart.html) based on formal methods.
+The goal of the {{ site.title }} is the development and the experimentation of a novel methodology for the specification, implementation and validation of trustworthy [smart systems](description/smart.html) based on formal methods.
 We envisage system development in three steps by first